GabrielAlmeidaFlores/AWS-Certified-Associate/Route 53/Cname and Alias Records.md

 - **Functionality**: For non-apex domains, Alias Records function similarly to CNAME records but with added benefits, such as faster resolution and support for AWS-specific integrations.

+> [!IMPORTANT]
+> Alias Records in Amazon Route 53 are specifically designed to work only with AWS resources.
+They cannot be used to point to external (non-AWS) services or resources.
+This is a key distinction between Alias Records and CNAME Records, which can point to any domain name, whether it is an AWS resource or an external service.

 ### Example Use Case

 Suppose you have an Elastic Load Balancer (ELB) with the DNS name `my-elb-1234567890.us-east-1.elb.amazonaws.com`.
 You can create an Alias Record for `example.com` that points directly to the ELB.
 When a user visits `example.com`, Route 53 will resolve the domain to the ELB's IP address without requiring an additional DNS lookup.